ecmwf/metview-docs/docs/confluence/tutorials/vapor_tutorial.rst

   * - **Vapor Output Path**
     - *your_path_on_the_filesystem*

-Now save your `VAPOR Prepare <https://confluence.ecmwf.int/display/METV/VAPOR+Prepare>`_ icon then right click Execute to run the conversion.
+Now save your :ref:`VAPOR Prepare <vapor_prepare_icon>` icon icon then right click Execute to run the conversion.
 The icon will first turn orange then green when the conversion finishes.

-To visualise the VAPOR data generated please follow the instructions `here <https://confluence.ecmwf.int/display/METV/VAPOR+Tutorial#VAPORTutorial-visualisation>`_.
+To visualise the VAPOR data generated please follow the instructions in the next chapter.

+.. _vapor_prepare_visualisation:

 Visualisation
 *************